 - Bachelor of Science in Architecture, University of Michigan, 1994-1998

-Kathy Williams has sixteen years of professional experience, having spent the last seven at Johnson Favaro after joning the firm in 2011.
+Kathy Williams has seventeen years of professional experience, having spent the last eight at Johnson Favaro after joning the firm in 2011.
 She was co-project manager on the Beverly Hills Library renovation project which opened in 2012, and additionally worked on the Manhattan Beach Library, completed in 2015.
 Kathy is currently the project manager on the UCLA Continued Education Program headquarters projects.
 Kathy's responsibilities include all aspects of a project, from initial site visits through permitting and construction, including client/construction meetings and presentations, researching and writing specifications, detailing and plan check/planning/public agency submittals.
 A selection of Kathy's experience includes LAUSD Master Plans for Markham Middle School; JF Kennedy High School; Frost Middle School; Porter Middle School; Old South Gate School, Los Angeles, CA; and extensive work on the Center for Early Education.

 Ingrid Dennert, Senior Design Associate